-Equity include convertible debentures, equity warrants, convertible preference shares, equity derivatives etc.
+Equity and equity related instruments include convertible debentures, equity warrants, convertible preference shares, equity derivatives etc.

-1. Equity share is a security that represents ownership interest in a company.

-2. Equity Related Instruments are securities which give the holder of the security right to receive Equity Shares on pre-agreed terms.
+- 1. Equity share is a security that represents ownership interest in a company. - 2.
+Equity Related Instruments are securities which give the holder of the security right to receive Equity Shares on pre-agreed terms.
 It includes equity warrants.